Assasans/found-footage/README.md

 ## ⚠️ IMPORTANT INFORMATION ⚠️

-This mod sends your in-game camera footage to the server __along with audio__, depending on the mod's configuration. **Anyone can watch your videos later.**
+This mod sends your in-game camera footage to the server __along with audio__, depending on the mod's configuration. **Anyone can watch and download your videos later.**
 You can request your data or have it removed, see configuration file for more information.

 ### A note to modpack makers